An astronomy workshop for Hawaiʻi STEM Teachers

 • Up to $300 for dependent-care support for the week

-• Round-trip airfare and on-campus housing for neighbor-island participants
+• Round-trip airfare and housing in Hilo for neighbor island participants

 • After the program is done, up to $300 for astronomy-related activities in the classroom